invoiceninja/invoiceninja.github.io/source/en/hosted-mail.md

 # Hosted Mail

-If you are a pro/enterprise user, you have access to multiple different ways to send emails from Invoice Ninja.
+If you are a Pro Plan or Enterprise Plan user, you have access to multiple different ways to send emails from Invoice Ninja.
 We offer OAuth integrations with both Google and Microsoft allowing you to send emails from your own email address.

 ### Send with Gmail / Microsoft